John Robinson (bishop of Woolwich)

 John Arthur Thomas Robinson (16 May 1919 – 5 December 1983) was an English New Testament scholar, author and the Anglican Bishop of Woolwich.
-He was a lecturer at Trinity College, Cambridge, and later Dean of Chapel at Trinity College, "a relatively minor position, usually filled by a recent theological graduate", until his death in 1983 from cancer.
+He was a lecturer at Trinity College, Cambridge, and later Dean of Chapel at Trinity College, until his death in 1983 from cancer.
 Robinson was considered a major force in New Testament studies and in shaping liberal Christian theology.
 Along with the Harvard theologian Harvey Cox, he spearheaded the field of secular theology and, like William Barclay, was a believer in universal salvation.

 Early life and education

 Robinson was born on 16 May 1919 in the precincts of Canterbury Cathedral, England, where his late father had been a canon.
 He was educated at Marlborough College, then an all-boys' public school in Marlborough, Wiltshire.
 He studied at Jesus College, Cambridge, and Trinity College, Cambridge, and then trained for ordination at Westcott House.

 Ordained ministry

 Robinson was ordained in the Church of England as a deacon in 1945 and as a priest in 1946.
 From 1945 to 1948, he served his curacy at St Matthew's Church, Moorfields in the Diocese of Bristol.
 The vicar at the time was Mervyn Stockwood.

 In 1948, Robinson became chaplain of Wells Theological College, where he wrote his first book, In the End, God.
 In 1951, he was appointed Fellow and Dean of Clare College, Cambridge and a lecturer in divinity at Cambridge University.

 Following an invitation from Stockwood, by then the Bishop of Southwark, Robinson became the Bishop of Woolwich in 1959.

 The appointment of Robinson as a suffragan bishop was in Stockwood's gift, and whilst the Archbishop of Canterbury (at that point Geoffrey Fisher) questioned the appointment on the grounds that he believed Robinson at that point would be doing more valuable work as a theologian, he accepted that once he had given advice he had "done all that it was proper for him to do" and proceeded to consecrate Robinson to the episcopate.
 In 1960 Robinson served as a witness for the defence in the obscenity trial of Penguin Books for the publication of D. H. Lawrence's Lady Chatterley's Lover.
 Following a ten-year period at Woolwich, Robinson returned to Cambridge in 1969 as Fellow and Dean of Chapel at Trinity College, where he lectured and continued to write.